 I kept my gaze away from his as he pulled on his gloves and I smoothed the wrinkles from my skirts, as he straightened his cravat and I carefully patted down my hair to make sure that every strand was in place.
 But then the carriage rolled to a stop, and, unable to help myself, I lifted my eyes to meet his.

 “What, exactly, am I considering?”
 I asked.

 US.
 US.
 US.
 The word seemed to ricochet like a gunshot through my mind.

 I was quiet for too long while arguing with myself.
 The door opened, and John descended.
-The footman helped me down before passing me to my husband in a gesture I had always thought ridiculous.
-As if I couldn’t take even a step myself unaided without faltering.
+I rose from my seat and allowed the footman to help me down before passing me to my husband in a gesture I had always thought ridiculous.
+As if I couldn’t take even a step unaided without faltering.

-“I’ll consider it,” I said, as John led me inside.
+“I’ll consider it,” I told John as he led me inside.

 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the author, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.

 This is a work of fiction.
 Names, characters, places, and incidents either are the products of the author’s imagination or are used fictitiously.
 Any resemblance to actual persons, living or dead, businesses, companies, events, or locales is entirely coincidental.

 Enjoy what you’re reading?
 Don’t forget to like this post and comment!
 I appreciate any and all feedback!